orientechnologies/orientdb-docs/java/Java-Ref-OServer-openDatabase.md

 ## Opening Databases

 In order to operate on databases on a given [`OServer`](Java-Ref-OServer.md) instance, you first need to open the database.
 Databases have separate login credentials from the OrientDB Server.
-This method opens and returns an `ODatabase` interface of one of three generic database-types:

-- `ODatabaseDocumentTx`
-- `OrientGraph`
-- `OObjectDatabaseTx`

 ### Syntax